oracle/rwloadsim/rwl/doc/SCALAR.md

 Variables declared inside procedures and functions are local to that procedure or function.

-Variables in the first .rwl file named on the command line that also found as $useroption or $userswitch directives can be initialized at the command line in which case the command line value will overwrite any value assigned during declaration.
+Variables in the first .rwl file named on the command line that also are found as $useroption or $userswitch directives can be initialized at the command line, in which case the command line value will overwrite any value assigned during declaration.

 Some example variable declarations: